Copy.ai Review 2026: Is It Still Worth It?

 | Enterprise | Custom | Custom | Unlimited users, SSO, custom integrations, dedicated support |

-- The free plan is genuinely usable for testing, but 2,000 words runs out fast — we're talking maybe 3-4 decent emails and a blog intro, and you're done for the month.
+- The free plan is genuinely usable for testing, but 2,000 words gets eaten fast — that's maybe 3-4 emails and a blog intro before you're out for the month.

-- The annual discount is meaningful — roughly 25-30% off monthly rates.
-If you're committing to the tool, just go annual.
+- The annual discount is significant — roughly 25-30% off monthly rates.
+If you're committing, go annual.

-- Enterprise pricing can vary wildly based on seat count and feature requirements.
-Get a demo before you agree to anything.
+- Enterprise pricing varies widely based on seat count and features.
+Get a demo before agreeing to anything.

-Look, the Starter plan feels slightly overpriced for solo users who just need to write blog posts.
+The Starter plan feels slightly overpriced for solo users who just need to write blog posts.
 At $49/month for one user with limited workflow access, you're paying a premium for features you might not touch.
-The Advanced plan makes more sense for small teams where the workflow features start paying for themselves within the first couple weeks.
+The Advanced plan makes more sense for small teams where the workflow features pay for themselves within a couple weeks.

 What Copy.ai Gets Right

-- Clean, intuitive interface — you're up and running in under 10 minutes, no lengthy onboarding headaches
+- Clean, intuitive interface — you're up and running in under 10 minutes, no lengthy onboarding hoops to jump through

 - Infobase reduces repetitive editing significantly once it's properly loaded with your content